 While Monchique is popular for hiking and bird-watching holidays, it also has some interesting historical buildings that are worth seeing.
 The Igreja de São Sebastião is a church dating back to the 16th century.
 There are also lots of crafts shops around where you can buy anything from wicker baskets to wooden spoons and sculptures.
 Be sure to visit the famous market that takes place on the second Monday of every month.
 There you will find a wealth of crafts and tasty local delicacies like smoked sausages!

 If visiting in March, check out the Festival das Camelias.
 This is an annual festival that celebrates an “icon” of Monchique, the Camellia flower.
 It is a beautiful and unique experience that you will not soon forget.
 But if flowers aren’t your thing, visit the Feira dos Enchidos Tradicionais.
 This traditional fair, also in March, is dedicated to cured sausages.
 Delicious food in a beautiful setting, it doesn’t get much better.

 No matter your interests or budget, there is no shortage of things to see in the Algarve.
 Now that you have a list of places to stay, it’s time to start the planning.
-At Algarve Lifestyle, we have created a range of holiday packages to make sure that your trip to the Algarve is a dream come true.
+At Iberian Escapes, we have created a range of holiday packages to make sure that your trip to the Algarve is a dream come true.
 Contact us today to get started!